-Examining the cases leading to Fisher, much like advocated of affirmative action in the Fisher cases must have done, it becomes clear that Justice Kennedy had a rather specific vision of diversity.
-First, it is important to note that in Grutter, Kennedy descended, criticizing the majority for allowing too much deference to the schools’ choice of method, as well as in vindicating goals they pursue.
-Finding that “[m]any academics at other law schools who are “affirmative action’s more forthright defenders readily concede that diversity is merely the current rationale of convenience for a policy that they prefer to justify on other grounds.’”
-Heather Gerken suggests that Justice Kennedy was worried because O’Connor argument in Grutter was far broader and less disciplined than Powell’s in Bakke.
-Second, but more importantly, Justice Kennedy played a significant role in a case called Parents Involved in Community Schools v.
-Seattle School District No. 1 in 2007.
-In this case, the Court addressed the constitutionality of race-based K-12 school assignment plans in Kentucky as part of their efforts to promote racial diversity in schools.
-Justice Kennedy voted with the majority and stroke down the specific program, but concurred on few count.
-First, Justice Kennedy acknowledges that “[d]iversity, depending on its meaning and definition, is a compelling educational goal a school district may pursue.”
-Second, while objecting to individual student assignment policies based on race, Justice Kennedy makes it clear that schools can take race into account, as long as they are facially neutral.
-Reva Siegel suggested that in doing so, Justice Kennedy vindicated a concern about social cohesion, worried both about the effect of extreme racial stratification to society and with race-conscious efforts might aggravate and cause resentment among those who perceive themselves unjustly affected.
-If Gerken and Siegel are correct about Justice Kennedy, and I suspect they are, it is not surprising that when a new challenge reached the Court, advocates of affirmative action, as this section shows, rephrased their interest in diversity in what I call utilitarian terms, that both more directly adhere Powell’s original interest in the benefits of diversity and are to benefit everyone in society, and thus less likely to create social balkanization.
+Examining the cases leading to Fisher, as advocates of affirmative action in the Fisher cases must have done, we see clearly that Justice Kennedy had a rather specific vision of diversity.
+First, it is important to note that he had dissented in Grutter, criticizing the majority for giving schools too much deference in choosing their method while vindicating their goals.
+Finding that “[m]any academics at other law schools who are ‘affirmative action’s more forthright defenders readily concede that diversity is merely the current rationale of convenience for a policy that they prefer to justify on other grounds.’”
+Heather Gerken suggests that Justice Kennedy was worried because Justice O’Connor’s argument in Grutter was much broader and less disciplined than had been Justice Powell’s in Bakke.
+Second but more importantly, Justice Kennedy had played a significant role in a 2007 case called Parents Involved in Community Schools v.
+Seattle School District No. 1.
+In this case, the Court addressed the constitutionality of race-based K–12 school-assignment plans in Kentucky as part of their efforts to promote racial diversity in schools.
+Justice Kennedy voted with the majority and struck down the specific program but concurred on several points.
+First, he acknowledged that “[d]iversity, depending on its meaning and definition, is a compelling educational goal a school district may pursue.”
+Second, while objecting to individual student-assignment policies based on race, Justice Kennedy makes it clear that schools may take race into account, as long as they are facially neutral.
+Reva Siegel suggests that in doing so, Justice Kennedy vindicated a concern about social cohesion, worried both about the effect of extreme racial stratification on society and about race-conscious efforts that might aggravate and cause resentment among those who perceive themselves unjustly affected.
+If Gerken and Siegel are correct about Justice Kennedy—and I suspect they are—it is not surprising that when a new challenge reached the Court, advocates of affirmative action, as this section shows, re-couched their interest in diversity in what I call utilitarian terms that adhere more directly to Justice Powell’s original interest in the benefits of diversity and propose to benefit everyone in society, thus making them less likely to create social balkanization.

-And indeed, when a new challenge reached the Court in 2013, the diversity rationale changed immensely.
-In previous work that focused of the transformation of the meaning of diversity between Grutter and Fisher, I showed that in the 2010’s, diversity was largely no longer infused with egalitarian values, but instead, it was perceived as serving pedagogical and economic purposes, such as preparing students for success in a diverse society and enhancing workforce efficiency.
-While the egalitarian and democratic aspects of diversity were not entirely absent, they were less emphasized and often overshadowed by utilitarian goals, such as professional development and economic prosperity.
-References to Justice O'Connor's articulation of "the path to leadership being visibly open to talented and qualified individuals" in Grutter were frequently cited, but they were mainly instrumentalized to promote external interests, such as societal unity or market productivity, rather than focusing on equality as a primary goal in itself.
+Indeed, when a new challenge reached the Court in 2013, the diversity rationale changed immensely.
+In previous work that focused on the transformation of the meaning of diversity between Grutter and Fisher, I showed that by the 2010s diversity was largely no longer infused with egalitarian values, instead being perceived as the servant of pedagogical and economic purposes such as preparing students for success in a diverse society and enhancing workforce efficiency.
+While the egalitarian and democratic aspects of diversity had not vanished altogether, they were less emphasized and often overshadowed by utilitarian goals such as professional development and economic prosperity.
+References to Justice O’Connor’s articulation of “the path to leadership being visibly open to talented and qualified individuals” in Grutter were frequently cited but were mainly instrumentalized to promote external interests, such as social unity or market productivity, instead of focusing on equality as a primary goal per se.